 - uses the senses

 - can easily provide 30 minutes of quite play time

 - perfect for rainy days or hot days and in our case buggy days

 So it can be fun, a great quite time play, easy for you to do, and a wonderful way for your young children to get involved in some home schooling.

 Are you ready to hop on the home schooling train?

-Check our my toddler reading book project!
+Check our my toddler early learning reading!